-If you're making mostly short hops between nearby cities and towns, add up the price of individual point-to-point tickets on RailEurope.com -- buying your tickets as you go may be cheaper than purchasing a rail pass.
+Before buying a Eurail pass, outline your travel itinerary and weigh your alternatives.
+If you're traveling over long distances, could you save time or money by flying between cities instead?
+If you're making mostly short hops between nearby cities and towns, add up the price of individual point-to-point tickets on RailEurope.com or other similar agents -- buying your tickets as you go may be cheaper than purchasing a rail pass.

 Choosing a Rail Pass

 Some rail passes are consecutive, meaning that they can be used for unlimited travel on consecutive days over a given travel period.
-Others are known as "flexi" passes, and are only valid for a certain number of travel days within a certain duration of time (such as five days in a month).
-If you plan to spend several days exploring each city on your itinerary, a flexi pass is probably your most economical option.
+Others are known as "flexipasses," and are only valid for a certain number of travel days within a specified duration of time (such as five travel days within a month).
+If you plan to spend several days exploring each city on your itinerary, a flexipass is probably your most economical option.
 If you're planning to visit a new place nearly every day, a consecutive pass may better suit your travel plans.

 Here are several reputable companies that specialize in European rail pass sales and are knowledgeable about the different options.
-Note that many, but not all, require you to purchase your pass before you arrive in Europe.
-You can also purchase passes from any travel agent.
+Note that non-E.U. citizens generally need to purchase their pass before arriving in Europe.
+You can also purchase passes from any travel agent.ACPRail.com

 When to Buy Your Pass

-Lost Rail Pass Refund Program
+Rail Pass Insurance

 You can protect your pass against loss or theft with rail pass insurance, which is offered by most agents.
 If your pass is lost or stolen while traveling in Europe, the unused portion of the pass will be refunded when you return home.
 (You must supply a police report, replacement passes or tickets, and other documentation in order for your claim to be processed.)
 Ask your travel agent or rail pass provider for details.